Who are we?

 How the group started

-The LGBT Group was set up by a former student who felt that the LGBT+ community did not have a voice in College.
+The LGBT Group was set up by a former student who wanted to improve how the LGBT+ community was represented in College.
 When it was created it only started as a small group of students.
 However, over the past years the group and community has grown and is now part of the 6extra programme so every student has the opportunity to join.

 Aims of the group: